TIY-ATL-ROR-2015-Jan/slides/02-12/questions.md

 to make requests that the controller uses to change state in the database.

-So we'll say that on the show page for an individual game, there is some grid (think `etsy_search` but less styling) or just a `<table>` to show the board.
+Let's say that on the show page for an individual game, there is some grid (think `etsy_search` but less styling) or just a `<table>` with rows and columns to show the board.
+I'd recommend using a [partial][partials] for this, so a `app/views/games/_board.erb.html` template and
+`render "board", board: @game.board` or similar in the show template.

 If it's your turn (more on that in a second), there should be a button above each column to drop a piece in that column.

 Clicking the button sends a request to the server, which registers your move and redirects you to the game show page or your user page with a notice that your move was made.